igorocampos/WPFCalc/README.md

     <ColumnDefinition Width="*"/>
 </Grid.ColumnDefinitions>
 ```
 Here we said that we want 6 rows and 4 columns in our grid, and all columns should have the same width dividing the total width of the Grid equally.
-Same for the rows height, except the first one, wich will have a fixed height of `40`.
+Same for the rows height, except the first one, which will have a fixed height of `40`.
 We will use this row for our Textbox.

 Just like the `Window`, this `Grid` component properties can be changed by Visual Studio in the Properties window.